Nancy Muñoz

-Nancy Ann Foster Muñoz (born September 8, 1954) is an American Republican Party politician who has served in the New Jersey General Assembly since 2009, where she represents the 21st Legislative District.
+Nancy Ann Foster Muñoz (born September 8, 1954) is an American Republican Party politician who served in the New Jersey General Assembly from 2009 to 2026, where she represented the 21st Legislative District.
 She was appointed minority whip on July 18, 2017, and co-chair of the Republican Conference, alongside John DiMaio, on January 14, 2020.
 She lost re-election in 2025.

-Muñoz has served in the General Assembly as the Deputy Minority Leader since 2022.
+Muñoz served in the General Assembly as the Deputy Minority Leader and Republican Budget Officer.

 Early life

 Nancy Ann Foster was born on September 8, 1954, the daughter of Freda and James E. Foster and graduated from Mark T. Sheehan High School in Wallingford, Connecticut.
 She holds a B.S. and a M.S. (both in nursing) from Skidmore College and Hunter College, respectively.
 She has worked as a nurse in Massachusetts General Hospital, the Memorial Sloan Kettering Cancer Center, and Overlook Medical Center (in her hometown of Summit), and has worked as a risk care manager for Continental Insurance Health Care.
 Muñoz is a resident of Summit.
 In 1984, she married Eric Muñoz in Freehold Borough, with whom she has five children.